kkinnear/zprint/doc/reference.md

 This prints out the regular :explain output for the current zprint options map, but justified.
 See what you think.

-__NOTE:__ Justification involves extra processing, and because of the way that zprint tries to do the best job possible, it can cause a bit of a combinatorial explosion that can make formatting some functions and structures take a very long time.
+__NOTE:__ Justification involves extra processing, and because of the way that zprint tries to do the best job possible, it can cause a bit of a combinatorial explosion that can make formatting some functions and structures take a good bit longer than usual.
 I have put scant effort into optimizing this capability, as I have no idea how interesting it is to people in general.
 If you are using it and like it, and you have situations where it seems to be particularly slow for you, please enter an issue to let me know.

 ### Formatting Large or Deep Collections